spdk/spdk/doc/applications.md

 files during its initialization.
 This option removes hugetlbfs files of the current process as soon as they're created, but is not compatible with `--shm-id`.

-### Debug log {#cmd_arg_debug_log_flags}
+### Log flag {#cmd_arg_log_flags}

-Enable a specific debug log type.
+Enable a specific log type.
 This option can be used more than once.
 A list of all available types is provided in the `--help` output, with `--logflag all` enabling all of them.
-Debug logs are only available in debug builds of SPDK.
+Additionally enables debug print level in debug builds of SPDK.

 ## CPU mask {#cpu_mask}